The Xometry app works best with JavaScript enabled!

 3. Semiconductor Lasers

-In a semiconductor laser, a forward bias p-n semiconducting material is used—usually an aluminum alloy and gallium arsenide.
-The p-type and n-type materials are held apart and a voltage is applied across them.
-Electrons flow from one side to the other and some excess energy creates photons.
+In a semiconductor laser, a forward-biased p–n junction is used, typically employing aluminum gallium arsenide (AlGaAs).
+The p-type and n-type materials form a junction across which voltage is applied.
+Electrons flow from one side to the other, and some excess energy creates photons.
 The photons interact with incoming electrons to create more photons.
 The photons travel down the gap between the n- and p-type materials and exit the gap as a laser.
-Semiconductor lasers have found use in motion sensors, projectors, and headlamps.
+Semiconductor lasers are used in motion sensors, projectors, and headlamps.

 4. Dye Lasers

-Dye lasers simulate a liquid medium to radiate photons.
+Dye lasers use a liquid dye solution as the gain medium to produce light.
 The organic dye within the solution usually degrades from the application of heat, so a reservoir filled with the solution is continuously pumped through the laser.
-Dye lasers are mostly used for medical purposes including the treatment of scars, fine veins, and birthmarks.
+Dye lasers are used in various applications, including medical treatments, spectroscopy, and research.

 5. Solid-State Lasers